AdobeDocs/commerce-extensibility/src/pages/app-development/index.md

 ### Filesystem

-the [Adobe I/O Files library](https://github.com/adobe/aio-lib-state) provides a JavaScript abstraction on top of cloud blob storages with a simple file-system like persistence API.
+The [Adobe I/O Files library](https://github.com/adobe/aio-lib-state) provides a JavaScript abstraction on top of cloud blob storages with a simple file-system like persistence API.

 ## Related information

-View the following tutorials for more information about using App Builder to build Out-of-Process apps:
+View the following tutorials for more information about using App Builder to build out-of-process apps:

 *  [Introduction to App Builder](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/adobe-developer-app-builder/introduction-to-app-builder.html)